jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 There is a short technical explanation of how these names are devised in the comments of the [source code here](https://github.com/systemd/systemd/blob/master/src/udev/udev-builtin-net_id.c#L20 "Source Code").

 What does this mean?
 Well let us take a look at the output of the ```ip a sh``` command.
-Lets try it on Ubuntu 18.04, 16.04, Fedora 30, Centos 7, and using ```ifconfig``` on FreeBSD 11 what do you see?
+Lets try it on Ubuntu 18.04, 16.04, Fedora 30, CentOS 7, and using ```ifconfig``` on FreeBSD 11 what do you see?
 On some of these you see eth0 some you see enp0sX.
 Why?
 Though all of the these oses are using systemd, not FreeBSD, a few of them might have the value ```biosdevname=0``` set in their ```/etc/default/grub``` file, which we covered in chapter 10.
 The way to reset the values is listed below:

 * Edit ```/etc/default/grub```
 * At the end of ```GRUB_CMDLINE_LINUX``` line append ```net.ifnames=0 biosdevname=0```